 In this section, we will explain to you how to create the task sequence used to deploy Windows 10 using MDT.

 - So right click the Task Sequence and click New Task Sequence.
 It is better to create a folder for your task sequences.

 2. On the General Settings page type the task sequence id, task sequence name and comments then click Next.

 3. Select the Standard Client Task Sequence from Template page and click Next.

 4. On the Select OS, page select the Windows 10 image and click Next.
 This is the Windows 10 image which previously we had imported from Operating System.

 5. Select Do not specify a product key at this time on Specify Product Key page if you don’t have a product key then click Next.

 7. Enter the admin password on the Admin Password page and click Next.
-This password will be use as administrator user account password.
-You can set the blank password by selecting Do not specify and Administrator password at this time option.
-But for security reason you should set a password for local admin.
+This password will be used as administrator user account password.
+You can set the blank password by selecting Do not specify an Administrator password at this time option.
+But for security reason, you should set a password for local admin.

-Now everything are done and the it is ready to create PE image by updating the deployment share.
+Now everything is done and it is ready to create PE image by updating the deployment share.